sweathrt/dwmblocks/README.md

 # dwmblocks
-a build of dwmblocks by 'torrinfail'
+a build of dwmblocks by [torrinfail](https://github.com/torrinfail)